-Picture this: design projects are being strewn left and right.
-Your designers are trying to get through their ever growing pile of work but they're also being held down by meetings, emails and mundane tasks.
-Ontop of that, they don't have all of the right tools in place to help streamline their work.
-It's maddness!
-Things are getting done, but not always the right way or at the ideal pace.
+The pain of design projects strewn left and right is tangible, and worse, distracting.
+Your designers are busy, trying to get through their ever-growing pile of work, but they're also sitting in meetings, drowning in emails and lost in mundane tasks.
+Sure, some things are getting done, but not always the right way or at the ideal pace.

 DesignOps is helping to solve the common crux of this issue—creative bottlenecks and inefficiencies.